 - 8.1 The methodology is summarised in the diagram and table below.
-The full and detailed methodology is available under opensource licence, via the Greenfi.org website.
-No payments are required under the terms of opensource licence, but access requires acknowledgement of the principles by which eco-credit should be used. - 8.2 Greenfi believes the methodology is unique in its combination of revolving credit facilities, group-managed funds, and loans contingent upon pre-specified and agreed environmental actions.
+The full and detailed methodology is available via the Greenfi.org website.
+No payments are required, but access requires acknowledgement of the principles by which eco-credit should be used. - 8.2 Greenfi believes the methodology is unique in its combination of revolving credit facilities, group-managed funds, and loans contingent upon pre-specified and agreed environmental actions.
 However, in this mix, it is a combination of existing methodologies rather than offering a radically different framework.